 Here’s how to change your password:

-- Login to user.riseup.net (Rather than trust this link, you can instead go to the main riseup website, and look for the “Email” section where you can find a link to “Change my settings”)
+- Login to account.riseup.net (Rather than trust this link, you can instead go to the main riseup website, and look for the “Email” section where you can find a link to “Change my settings”)

 - Click My Settings

 - Enter a new password and click Save

 You should change your password regularly.
 Pick a password that contains letters, numbers and symbols.
 A password should consist of more than just words from the dictionary.
 And do not use a password you use for anything else!

 Because passwords are almost always the weakest link in any security system where they are used, the first step to better security is better password practice.

 Things to avoid:

 - Don’t pick a dictionary word or a proper noun!
 Passwords are often easy to crack because most people pick a password that is a variation on a word in the dictionary.
 There are simply not that many words in human languages: it is trivial for a computer to try them all!
 This includes words where you have replaced some letters with numbers.
 For example, “L0V3” is just as easy to crack as “LOVE”.